 Everything You Need to Know About the Baroque Art

-Often confused due to its overlap with the renaissance period, baroque is an artistic current that have left a huge mark on art, as we know it today.
-Baroque has very extravagant influences, easily recognized because of the fine elements and details that focus on emotions rather than logic and geometry.
+Often confused due to its overlap with the renaissance period, baroque is an artistic current that have left a huge mark on art.
+Baroque art has very extravagant influences.
+They are easily recognized because of the fine elements and details that focus on emotions rather than logic and geometry.

-Everything about baroque is passionate and interpretable, as most of the paintings and sculptures we see today are points of reference for art critics that discuss the evolution of art.
+Everything about baroque is passionate and interpretative, as most of the paintings and sculptures we see today are points of reference for art critics that discuss the evolution of art.
 While baroque is an era long dormant, and one with a brief reign at that, the pieces that survived to this day are flawless representations of one of the most beloved art currents of all times.

 Baroque Art & Architecture Characteristics

-Everything about the Baroque current was a tad dramatic, but astonishing nevertheless.
-Art history identified Baroque as being born somewhere around the 17th century, registering a continuous evolution until the 18th century.
-This artistic current first started in Rome, but quickly spread across Europe within the next decades.
+Everything about the Baroque current was a tad dramatic.
+Art history identified Baroque as being born somewhere around the 17th century.
+It registered a continuous evolution until the 18th century.
+This artistic current first started in Rome.
+But, it quickly spread across Europe within the next decades.